yangliu858/yangliu858.github.io/_pages/about.md

 ---

-I am currently a visiting postdoc at Max Planck Institute for Mathematics, Bonn.
+I received my Ph.D. in 2015 from the Ohio State University, Columbus under the supervision of [Henri Moscovici](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=11648).
+Currently, I am a visiting postdoc at Max Planck Institute for Mathematics, Bonn.

 Research Interests
 ======
-Global analysis (Pseudo-differential calculus, heat kernel expansion), noncommutative geometry and its application to geometry/topology.
+I study noncommutative geometry developed by [Alain Connes][conneshp] and many other mathematicians around the 80's, with applications in differential geometry and topology.
+The basic tools include K-theory, cyclic cohomology, Morita equivalence, operator-theoretic index theorems and Hopf algebra symmetry.
+Global analysis, especially tools like  pseudo-differential calculus, for studying heat kernel expansion, is heavily involved in my current research.

 Contact Information
 ======